thekarel/best-practices/naming.md

 Name things for humans, not for computers.
 People care, computers don't.

+> The rule of thumb is this: write it down in English then camelCase it.

 Use descriptive names for types, classes, variables, etc.: they should be short, to the point and precise.

 Name things as they are in the business language.
 It makes coming up with names and communicating with stakeholders easier.